Rachel Erickson

 Rachel Erickson (born January 9, 1999) is a Canadian curler from Maryfield, Saskatchewan.
-She is currently the lead on Team Chelsea Carey.
+She is currently the third on Team Jolene Campbell.
 She was the alternate for the Mackenzie Zacharias rink that won the 2020 World Junior Curling Championships.

 Career

 Erickson's first national championships was in 2016 at the 2016 U18 International Curling Championships where she skipped Saskatchewan to a 3–2 record.
 She won the provincial championship again the following year and finished 3–5 at the 2017 Canadian U18 Curling Championships.
 Two years later, she won her first provincial junior title and finished in seventh place with a 5–5 record at the 2019 Canadian Junior Curling Championships in her home province.
 She joined the Ashley Thevenot rink at third the following season and the team won the provincial junior championship.
-Erickson would once again settle for a seventh place finish at the 2020 Canadian Junior Curling Championships, once again with a 5–5 record.
+Erickson would once again settle for a seventh-place finish at the 2020 Canadian Junior Curling Championships, once again with a 5–5 record.
 She was then asked by the winners of the event, Manitoba's Mackenzie Zacharias if she would join them at the 2020 World Junior Curling Championships in Krasnoyarsk, Russia.
 After finishing the round robin in second place, they would defeat Russia in the semifinal and South Korea in the final to claim the gold medal.
 Erickson played in one game at the championship, where Canada defeated Latvia 13–2.

 Erickson aged out of juniors after the season.
 On March 19, 2020, it was announced that she would be joining the new team of Stephanie Schmidt, Brooklyn Stevenson, and Jennifer Armstrong for the 2020–21 season.
 The team played in three local events during the abbreviated season, qualifying in one of them.
 After the season, Brooklyn Stevenson left the team.
 Erickson, Schmidt and Armstrong then added Chelsea Carey and Jolene Campbell for the 2021–22 season, shifting Erickson to alternate.
 Also during the 2020–21 season, Erickson made her first appearance at the Scotties as the alternate for Team Zacharias, who represented Wild Card #2.
 At the 2021 Scotties Tournament of Hearts in Calgary, Alberta, the team finished with a 3–5 round robin record, failing to qualify for the championship round.